larsvinter/react-native-awesome-button/README.md

 |**`text`**|`string`|The label of the button in this state|
 |**`backgroundStyle`**|`styles object`|A style object for the button background (with same style properties as for a `<View>` component in this state)|
 |**`labelStyle`**|`styles object`|A style object for the label (with same style properties as for a `<Text>` component in this state)|

+### Roadmap
+ - Add advanced example
+ - Clean-up the way styling is handled (i.e. avoid two styles for actual button appearance)
+ - Fix issues with using flex-box for styling
+ - Improve transition animation (i.e. instead of fading between colors, do a proper interpolated transition from one color to the other and then only fade the label text)
+ - Add Android compatibility

+ If you would like to refactor, please create a separate branch, make your changes, commit, push and submit a pull-request